Revealing novel aspects of light-matter coupling in terahertz two-dimensional coherent spectroscopy: the case of the amplitude mode in superconductors

 Figure~3(c) shows the frequency-integrated intensity of the FH and TH signals as a function of temperature with the multi-cycle THz pulses when $\tau=0$~ps.
 Here, we integrate from 0.3 to 1~THz for the FH signal, and from 1.6 to 2.2~THz for the TH signal.
 The temperature dependence of the TH signal is consistent with the previous reports where it takes its maximum intensity when {\it twice} the drive frequency matches twice the SC gap energy \tdelta (i.e. $2 \Omega = 2 \Delta$) as shown in the top panel~\cite{Matsunaga2014,Tsuji2015,Matsunaga2017,Shimano2020}.
 By contrast, the FH signal displays a resonant enhancement when the driving frequency matches \tdelta (i.e. $\Omega = 2 \Delta$).
-These behaviors were found in the other NbN samples with different \tc, as shown in Fig.~S3 in SM.
-This FH signal has been overlooked in previous THz nonlinear experiments because it is usually overwhelmed by the transmitted $E$-field at the FH primarily from linear transmission.
-The difference-signal analysis inherent to 2DCS allows it to be isolated here.
-It is worth mentioning that this FH signal is not resolvable in the strong-pump weak-probe THz 2DCS-like experiments reported previously~\cite{matsunaga2015higgs}, as it derives from a single pump photon and two probe photons (see SM).
+These behaviors were found in the other NbN samples with different \tc, as shown in Fig.~S8 in SM.
+This FH signal has been overlooked in previous THz nonlinear experiments because it is usually overwhelmed by the transmitted $E$-field at the FH primarily from linear transmission, as shown in SM.
+The difference-signal analysis inherent to 2DCS allows it to be unambiguously isolated here.

 To clarify the experimental observations, we analyze the different nonlinear processes following the diagrammatic approach in previous work~\cite{Cea2016R,Silaev2019,Tsuji2020,Seibold2021}.
 The nonlinear processes in the SC state can be obtained by combining the diamagnetic (quadratic) and paramagnetic (linear) couplings between electronic excitation and the electromagnetic field.
 In the diagrammatic representation, the former is represented as a density-like electronic vertex with two-photon lines attached, while the latter appears as current-like electronic vertex with a single-photon line.
 The third-order nonlinear current is generally expressed as $J_{NL}(\omega) = \int \text{d}\omega_1 \text{d}\omega_2 \text{d}\omega_3 \delta(\omega_1+\omega_2+\omega_3-\omega) A(\omega_1)A(\omega_2)A(\omega_3) K(\omega_1,\omega_2,\omega_3) $, where $A(\omega)$ denotes the gauge field.
 Assuming monochromatic fields ($\omega_i=\pm\Omega$ for $i=1,2,3$), the possible combinations of $\omega_i$ gives peaks at $\omega = \Omega$ and $\omega = 3\Omega$ in $J_{NL}(\omega)$.
 The spectral structure simplifies in the clean limit, when only diamagnetic processes are allowed \cite{Cea2016R}. {Because diamagnetic vertices have two-photon lines attached, the nonlinear kernel $K$} can be reduced to $K^{dia}(\omega_1+\omega_2)$ and its frequency permutations.
 Given that the quasiparticles and amplitude-mode fluctuations are both enhanced at $2\Delta$, both the FH and TH diamagnetic responses are largest when $\omega_1+\omega_2 = 2 \Delta$ and thus for single-frequency driving at $\Omega$, their resonance occurs at $\Omega = \Delta$~\cite{Cea2016R,sm}.